 For more serious violations, TikTok may suspend your ability to livestream without prior notice.
 Depending on the severity, the ban can last between 24 – 48 hours or even extend to 7 – 30 days.
 However, if you believe the suspension was issued by mistake, you can submit an appeal following TikTok’s Community Guidelines Violation Removal Process to have the penalty reviewed.

-Feature limitations
+Feature limits

 Repeated violations may result in TikTok restricting your account’s interactions, reducing the reach of your livestreams, and making it harder for viewers to find your content.